-Two More Women Have Accused Roy Moore of Unwanted Sexual Advances
+Three More Women Have Accused Roy Moore of Unwanted Sexual Advances

 Richardson now joins the four other women who say that Moore pursued them between 1977 and 1982, when they were teenagers or young women working at the mall.

-The newest accuser is Gena Richardson, a woman who now joins the four others who say that Moore pursued them between 1977 and 1982, when they were teenagers or young women working at the mall.
+One of the newest accusers is Gena Richardson, a woman who now joins the four others who say that Moore pursued them between 1977 and 1982, when they were teenagers or young women working at the mall.
 Her story, which her friend Kayla McLaughlin corroborated to The Post, describes an extremely persistent Moore who asked Richardson for her number — a request that she denied.
 Then, he allegedly did what no sane person would do.

 A few days later, she says, she was in trigonometry class at Gadsden High when she was summoned to the principal’s office over the intercom in her classroom.
 She had a phone call.